Simple and accurate approximations to the Riemann zeta function: Deriving the approximations and computing and

 We also conducted several numerical experiments confirming that $\zeta^{(1)}(s;h) \to \zeta'(s)$ as $h\to 0^+$ at the same rate $\exp(-\frac{\pi}{\sqrt{2}} \times \frac{1}{h})$.

-Now we are ready to introduce the ideas behind our approximations and the method for computing the coefficients $\omega_{p,j}$ and $\lambda_{p,j}$.
-Formula \eqref{eqn:zeta_as_RS} shows that we can compute $\zeta(s)$ once we we have an effective way to evaluate $\ii_M(s)$.
+We now explain the ideas behind our approximations and the method used to compute the coefficients $\omega_{p,j}$ and $\lambda_{p,j}$.
+Formula \eqref{eqn:zeta_as_RS} shows that we can compute $\zeta(s)$ once we have an effective way to evaluate $\ii_M(s)$.
 We rewrite \eqref{def:I_M} in the form

 where we denoted